ylow/turicreate/userguide/graph_analytics/README.md

 7.234136
 ```

-The `pagerank` field contains an SFrame with the per-node pagerank score.
+The `pagerank` field contains an XFrame with the per-node pagerank score.
 For
 this example of Wikipedia articles and hyperlinks, ABC takes the top spot by a
 large margin.